Strike by Heathrow workers suspended to allow more talks

 “Unite will not be making any further comment while talks are ongoing.”

-Heathrow has already cancelled around 177 flights on Monday and Tuesday, causing disruption to passengers.
+Heathrow had already cancelled around 177 flights on Monday and Tuesday, causing disruption to passengers.

 But the scale of disruption would have been worse if Monday’s strike had gone ahead.